Loading...

 We are committed to protecting your privacy and handling your information openly and transparently.

-When we refer to “our website” or “this website”, we mean any website, application, or digital platform owned, operated, or controlled by Synpulse or any member of the Synpulse Group, including synpulse.com and any successor or related domains.
+When we refer to “our website” or “this website”, we mean any website, application or digital platform owned, operated or controlled by Synpulse Holding AG or any member of the Synpulse Group, including synpulse.com and any successor or related domains.
+Further information on Synpulse Group companies is available in the Legal Notice.

-This privacy notice also contains information about when we share your personal data with other members of the Synpulse Group and other third parties (for example, our service providers).
+This Privacy Notice includes information on how we share your personal data with other members of the Synpulse Group and with third parties (for example, our service providers).

-In this privacy notice, your information is sometimes called “personal data”.
-We may also refer to “processing” your data, which includes handling, collecting, protecting and storing it.
+In this Privacy Notice, your information is sometimes called “personal data”.
+We may also refer to “processing” your data, meaning a “Process” as defined above.

-If you provide us with information through any website, application, or digital platform owned, operated, or controlled by Synpulse or any member of the Synpulse Group, we will process your personal data in accordance with this Privacy Notice and applicable data protection laws.
+If you provide us with information through any website, application, or digital platform owned, operated, or controlled by any member of the Synpulse Group, we will process your personal data in accordance with this Privacy Notice and applicable Data Protection Legislation.
 This may include the transfer of personal data to other members of the Synpulse Group or to authorised service providers, subject to appropriate contractual, technical, and organisational safeguards and applicable cross-border transfer requirements.

 We implement appropriate organisational, technical, and governance measures to meet jurisdiction-specific requirements, including where required the appointment of data protection officers or equivalents, breach notification obligations, regulatory registrations or filings, and restrictions or conditions on cross-border transfers.